austinjb995/Personal-Website-Flask-App/README.md

 ---

 This Project is still a WIP and may not work fully.
+Some features like the About This Site, message board, and Contact Me do not work.
+I have gotten this site on the e621 API and Emulator implementation to work fully.

 ## Overview